Talking Writing, Music and Editing with Tom Flood

 “When people ask, ‘What do you do?’ and I answer, ‘Writer, editor, musician,’ the next question is invariably ‘Oh, what do you play?’
 Writing is both less and more mysterious.
 Nearly everyone writes, so it engenders the second question ‘What do you write?’ way less often.
 The more revealing ‘How do you write like that?’ comes rarely.
 People think skill in musicianship comes with practice and dexterity, but skill in creative writing?
 Like art, they believe it’s a gift.
 The reality is they’re the same.”

-Hi Tom, you have an impressive portfolio and experience in writing, editing and proofreading.
+Hi Tom, you have an impressive portfolio and experience in writing, editing, and proofreading.
 Which one came first in your career?
 In other words, what made you become an editor?

 Thanks, Ricardo.
 I came to editing via writing.
 I have always been a songwriter but in the 80s, buoyed by a boom of new Australian fiction engendered by the infrastructure built by the short-lived, ground-breaking Left government of the 70s, I began to try my pen at short stories, got one published in a short-lived journal, and finding that slow going, switched to the big picture of the novel.
-The success of that move (three national awards) led to connections in the world of publishing and I began occasional award judging, assessment through our major residential writers’ centre, and some editing for publishers throughout the 90s, also being commissioned to write a theatre piece and a feature film.
+The success of that move (three national awards) led to connections in the world of publishing and I began occasional award judging, assessment through our major residential writers’ center, and some editing for publishers throughout the 90s, also being commissioned to write a theatre piece and a feature film.
 That all petered out as I moved back towards music performance and had a stab at academia.

 In 2003, with a string of part-time jobs, and looking to find new income streams, I began working through the net for a few large assessment/appraisal services in other states, a relatively new industry, reading and advising across a wide range of prose writing.
 A year later my artist partner suggested I start my own to fund living through a PhD, and a writing client created the first Flood Manuscripts website.
 Within a year it was full-time assessment and clients began to ask if I would mentor them, act as agent, ghostwriter and all manner of services I had no intention of taking up.
 Dumping the doctorate to ride the growing self-pub wave with Flood Manuscripts, the next step was mentoring, structural editing and copy editing, and finally proofreading, as Aussie writers began to become impatient with the trade publishers and adept at dealing with the digital, their needs evolving.
 I keep the service personal, despite many suggestions to expand into an agency, because I like to be at the coalface.

 You have also both won and been a judge to major writing awards in Australia, how did that start, and what do these awards represent for you as an author?
-(Is that just a nice acknowledgement of your craft or something you’re genuinely proud of?)
+(Is that just a nice acknowledgment of your craft or something you’re genuinely proud of?)

 Awards!
 Without them Flood Manuscripts wouldn’t exist.
 Despite both parents writing pretty successfully (my mother, Dorothy Hewett, was a well-known poet and playwright), neither had published with a mainstream press.
 I made my name in fiction by winning our premier manuscript award, the prize including publication by Allen & Unwin, and that novel then took out more awards, including our oldest and best known fiction prize, the Miles Franklin Award.
 Everything else I have been lucky enough to be involved with has stemmed from those awards.
 Flood Manuscripts’ clients have since taken out even more awards, mostly international, and yes, I’m very proud to be a small part of that.